Sign In / Sign Out

 International exchange students are not provided transcripts from ASU; instead, all courses, credits, and grades received at ASU are reported on the official ASU grade report.
 Grade reports are sent to the international exchange student’s home institution within two months after the end of the semester by email and/or mail.
 Grade reports are not issued for students with incomplete grades or outstanding charges on their ASU student account.

-If international exchange students are required to report their grades at their home university in percentages or numbers, the student can request the information from their professors by using a form provided by the ASU Study Abroad Office.
+If international exchange students are required to report their grades at their home university in percentages or numbers, the student can request the information from their professors by using a form provided by the ASU Global Education Office.